smartcontractkit/documentation/README.md

 This documentation is open source.
 If you want to contribute tutorials or improvements, see the [Contributing](https://github.com/smartcontractkit/documentation/blob/main/CONTRIBUTING.md) guide.

+> [!NOTE]
+> The code samples in this documentation are examples for using Chainlink products and services and are provided to help you understand how to
+> interact with Chainlink's systems and services so that you can integrate them into your own.
+These templates are provided
+> "AS IS" and "AS AVAILABLE" without warranties of any kind, have not been audited, and may be missing key checks or
+> error handling to make the usage of the product more clear.
+Do not use the example code in a production
+> environment without completing your own audits and application of best practices.
+Neither Chainlink Labs, the
+> Chainlink Foundation, nor Chainlink node operators are responsible for unintended outputs that are generated due to
+> errors in code.

 ## Developing

 To run a local development environment, use the following command: